Early Education and Support Division

 - Reiterate the Tribal Temporary Assistance for Needy Families (TANF) and California Child Care and Development interface information previously transmitted through MB 09–20.

-Management Bulletin 09–20, issued in September 2009, advised Child Development Division (CDD) contractors that under federal regulations, the eligibility of Native American children for a tribal child care program does not affect their eligibility for other state child development programs.
+Management Bulletin 09–20, issued in September 2009, advised Early Education and Support Division (EESD) contractors that under federal regulations, the eligibility of Native American children for a tribal child care program does not affect their eligibility for other state child development programs.
 Children who quality for both state and federal programs are referred to as having "dual eligibility."
 This MB also communicated that Native American families may contact Centralized Eligibility List (CEL) administrators to be placed on the CEL as a family that needs child care services.

 The Budget Act of 2011–12 (Senate Bill 87, Chapter 33) eliminated funding for the CEL.
 As a result, state-funded CELs no longer exist.
 Please see the California Department of Education’s (CDE’s) Management Bulletin Web page for further information on elimination of state funding for the CEL and the new requirements for child care and development contractors.